marcg-dev/SQLCursoPratico/pages/Cap5.md

 In summary, there are three commands for inserting and modifying data in a table: `INSERT | DELETE | UPDATE`

+---

+If you need to consult how to write the syntax, we have some notes for consultation in case of doubt: [Notes](../notes/Concept.md#add-rows-in-the-table)

 Let's go to the exercises. :nerd_face:

 ---